Gaabrielbernardino/sailer-al/README.md

 # React + TypeScript + Vite

-Intallation to dependencies: npm install Initialization to project: npm run dev
+Installation to dependencies: npm install

+Initialization to project: npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.